 New bell schedules let teens start school later

-- See current and new start/end times for schools in this pdf document.
+- See current and new start/end times for schools (pdf document)

 What is the change the Board voted for?